-Bulgaria has officially reopened its borders in June allowing tourists from 30 countries to come in for a holiday.
+Bulgaria has officially reopened its borders once again in May 2021, allowing tourists from 80+ countries to come visit for a holiday.

 What Are The Rules For Visiting Bulgaria?

 If you are one of the approved tourists to visit Bulgaria this summer, here are the current health and safety protocols in place: